 A builder's or developer’s reputation is clearly important when considering the quality of a property.
 Beyond that a buyer will want a reliable safety net.
-BLP provides housing warranty insurance for the structure and, in some circumstances, for the non-structural elements of a property.
+BLP provides housing warranty insurance for the structure and, if requested during the course of the build (prior to first fix) and subject to underwriting and payment of an additional premium, for the non-structural elements of a property.
+See our BLPSECUREPLUS cover: Summary of Cover.
+You may also like to view our document: Overview of your protection.

-We provide peace of mind and protect your investment from the risk of undiscovered defects, because:
+We provide peace of mind and protect your investment from the risk of such undiscovered defects, because:

-- If a defect does arise you won't have to prove who is to blame, just that there is a defect - and then contact us with the details.
-Find out more about claims.
+- If a structural or other insured defect does arise you won't have to prove who is to blame, just that there is such a defect - and then contact us with the details.

 NEWS: BLP Insurance joins forces with the Consumer Code for New Homes